locmai/locmai-home/resume/index.md

   - Implemented the end-to-end data migration for MongoDB using Argo Workflows.
 Provide a fully automated self-tested migration process before rolling out to production.

 - **Performance Test Engineer (October 2016 – July 2018) – Athenka**
-  - Was responsible for the development and maintenance of automation testing and performance testing on a Chat Bot project – automatic validating the accuracy of the answers from different Natural Language Processing models of the Bot NLP Engine.
+  - Was responsible for the development and maintenance of automation testing and performance testing on a Chat Bot project – automatically validating the accuracy of the answers from different Natural Language Processing models of the Bot NLP Engine.

 - **R&D Intern (September 2015 – September 2016) – KMS Technology**
   - Studied solutions for performance, security and automation testing.
-Conducted various training programs on building Automation testing framework and operating Linux systems for Junior QA engineers.
+  - Conducted various training programs on building Automation testing framework and operating Linux systems for Junior QA engineers.

 ## Certificates
 - **Microsoft Certified: DevOps Engineer Expert (Oct 2020)**